PTsolvers/JustRelax.jl/README.md

   using JustPIC
   using JustPIC._2D

-  const backend = JustPIC.CPUBackend    # Threads is the default backend const backend = JustPIC.CUDABackend   # to run on a CUDA GPU load CUDA.jl (i.e. "using CUDA") at the beginning of the script const backend = JustPIC.AMDGPUBackend # and to run on an AMD GPU load AMDGPU.jl (i.e. "using AMDGPU") at the beginning of the script.
+  const backend = CPUBackend    # Threads is the default backend const backend = CUDABackend   # to run on a CUDA GPU load CUDA.jl (i.e. "using CUDA") at the beginning of the script const backend = AMDGPUBackend # and to run on an AMD GPU load AMDGPU.jl (i.e. "using AMDGPU") at the beginning of the script.
 ```

 We will also use `ParallelStencil.jl` to write some device-agnostic helper functions: